yogi753/20ISR060/README.md

 install node_modules in both client folder and 20ISR060 folder.

+run the below command for installing required dependencies:

-run this command in terminal: npm install
+### npm install